 Snacks that we make:

-– frozen berries to enjoy on their own or to make flavoured frozen cubes
+frozen berries to enjoy on their own or to make flavored frozen cubes

 I usually do not offer more than three or four choices otherwise she wants to eat everything in one go because she is so excited to use all the tools.

-tools that we use ( found in a dollar store, opp shops or a majority of supermarkets):
+Tools that we use.
+These are found in dollar stores, opp shops, or a majority of supermarkets